renuo/i18n-docs/README.md

 * fixes a bug when loading documents with an empty key
 * create tmp directory if it does not exist
 * strip spaces from keys

+## 0.0.8

+* screwed up rubygems.org push
+* this version has been YANKED

 ### 0.0.7